maketronica/MultiShiftRegister/README.md

 # MultiShiftRegister

-MultiShiftRegister (MSR) is an Arduino library for easily interfacing with multiple daisy-chained SIPO (Serial In, Parallel Out) latching shift registers (such as the 74HC595) to greatly exapand the number of binary outputs available to the developer.
+MultiShiftRegister (MSR) is an Arduino library for easily interfacing with multiple daisy-chained SIPO (Serial In, Parallel Out) latching shift registers (such as the 74HC595) to greatly expand the number of binary outputs available to the developer.

 ## Requirements

-MSR expects the shift registers to use a CLOCK pin, and LATCH pin and a DATA pin to control input.
+MSR expects the shift registers to use a CLOCK pin, a LATCH pin, and a DATA pin to control input.

 ## Installation